The promise of 5G

 According to Accenture, in the United States only, the infrastructure investment for 5G is estimated to $275 billion over the next 7 years.
 Consequently, each operator will be doing everything they can to protect these investments and make sure their 5G deployment and commercialization are successful.

-The business challenges beyond the 5G technology
+The business challenges beyond

 Beyond the technological challenges, the 5G deployment and commercialization will bring a lot of opportunities and challenges for carriers, such as: